-• it is key to have clear guidance on the notion of the 'entity's main business activity', or in the course of the entity's main business activity' (please see EFRAG's reply to Question 3 in Appendix 1);
+• it is key to have clear guidance on the notion of the 'entity's main business activity', or in the course of the 'entity's main business activity' (please see EFRAG's reply to Question 3 in Appendix 1);

 - the IASB should consider, as part of the effects of these proposals, the interaction of the IASB proposals with existing regulatory frameworks on the presentation of financial statements; - both the statement of financial performance and the statement of cash flows will have three different categories with similar labelling (operating, investing, and financing) even if they are not aligned.
 As further described below, EFRAG would encourage a separate project on IAS 7 to improve consistency with the new content and structure of the statement of profit or loss.
-As long as the two statements are not aligned, EFRAG considers that it would be useful to use a different labelling in the two statements to avoid confusion; - the 'free' accounting policy choice in paragraph 51(b) of the ED (for entities that provide financing to customers) may result in the loss of relevant information for users, in particular when used by non-financial institutions (e.g. manufacturer providing financing to customers); and - it would be useful to consider whether 'incremental expenses' related to financing activities should also be in the financing category, by symmetry, with expenses relating to investing activities- - it would be useful to further consider the presentation of operating profit or loss when one or more line items between categories are immaterial; - the IASB should further consider how its proposals should be applied in specific circumstances, including the interaction of the IASB's proposals with IFRS 17 and IFRS 9; - the IASB should provide more guidance and example on the classification of foreign exchange differences and of fair value gains and losses on derivatives and hedging instruments to ease implementation; and
+As long as the two statements are not aligned, EFRAG considers that it would be useful to use a different labelling in the two statements to avoid confusion.
+As further described below, EFRAG would encourage a separate project on IAS 7 Statement of Cash Flows to improve consistency with the new content and structure of the statement of profit or loss; - the 'free' accounting policy choice in paragraph 51(b) of the ED (for entities that provide financing to customers) may result in the loss of relevant information for users, in particular when used by non-financial institutions (e.g. manufacturer providing financing to customers); and - it would be useful to consider whether 'incremental expenses' related to financing activities should also be in the financing category, by symmetry, with expenses relating to investing activities. - it would be useful to further consider the presentation of operating profit or loss when one or more line items between categories are immaterial; - the IASB should further consider how its proposals should be applied in specific circumstances, including the interaction of the IASB's proposals with IFRS 17 Insurance Contracts and IFRS 9 Financial Instruments; and - the IASB should provide more guidance and examples on the classification of foreign exchange differences and of fair value gains and losses on derivatives and hedging instruments to ease implementation.